p-lr/TrekMe/Readme.md

 ### Manage trails

-From the main menu > My trails, the list of gpx recordings appear.
+From the main menu > Manage trails, the list of gpx recordings appear.
 Four buttons at the bottom-left enable you to:

 * Rename the track,
 * Import the track into an existing map (press the import button at the bottom of the list, then choose the map),